dsrawat02/Sales_Analysis/README.md

 ### Results or Findings

-The anlysis results are summarized as follows:
+The analysis results are summarized as follows:
-- The company's sales have been steadily increasing over the past year, with a noticable peak during summer.
+- The company's sales have been steadily increasing over the past year, with a noticeable peak during summer.
-- Classic pizza category is the best performing category in terms of sales and revenue.
+- Classic pizza category is the best-performing category in terms of sales and revenue.

 ### Recommendations